-MATH 0482 - Math for Science and Business Majors
+MATH 0482 - Math for Science, Business and Education (K-8) Majors

 TSI Placement 337-349.
 This course will provide an accelerated pathway for Business and STEM majors.
-All students who place above 337 on the TSI or earn a grade of "B" or better in Math 0380 and who are planning on a STEM or Business degree are encouraged to choose this option.
+All students who place above 337 on the TSI or earn a grade of "B" or better in MATH 0480 and who are planning on a STEM, Education (K-8) major or Business degree are encouraged to choose this option.
 After completing this course with a grade of "C" or greater, the student will be TSI complete for all entry level math pathways.
 Corequisites: MATH 0180.
 Course fee.